Hecke correspondences for smooth moduli spaces of sheaves: The moduli space of sheaves

-obtained by remembering only the bottom part of the square in \eqref{eqn:y}--\eqref{eqn:y bullet}.
-In Proposition \ref{prop:representable y} we will show that the maps \eqref{eqn:pi top} and \eqref{eqn:pi bot} are representable, which together with Proposition \ref{prop:tower}, shows that the functors $\fY$, $\fY_- ,\fY_+$, $\fY_{-+}$ are themselves representable.
-Let us first introduce some notation, and we will do so in the case of $\fY$ (the same argument works for the other three spaces, with only minimal modifications in notation).
-The short exact sequence:
+obtained by remembering only the middle and bottom part of \eqref{eqn:y}--\eqref{eqn:y bullet}.
+In Proposition \ref{prop:representable y} we will show that the maps \eqref{eqn:pi top} and \eqref{eqn:pi bot} are representable, which together with Proposition \ref{prop:tower} shows that the functors $\fY$, $\fY_- ,\fY_+$, $\fY_{-+}$ are themselves representable.
+Let us first introduce some notation pertaining to $\fY$.
+The short exact sequence